 We will open for new enrollments for Spring 2016 in mid-November.
-Click here for the fall schedule, detailed class descriptions and fees.
-Most of the fall classes will continue for spring semester, but new students may join.
+Click here for the spring schedule; detailed class descriptions and fees will be added in January.
+Most classes continue from fall semester, but many will allow new students to join for spring.
 If you are interested in signing up for Spring 2016, email carren(at)outlookacademy(dot)com with your name, city, children's names, their grades/ages and classes they want, and we will email you when we open for new enrollments.

 Academy Days Co-op is not a church school.
 If your child is compulsory age, then you must first be enrolled in a church school to comply with state regulations.
 Although many families in Academy Days belong to Outlook Academy, we welcome families from any homeschool covering.